hgroman/scrapersky-backend/Docs/Docs_7_Workflow_Canon/Audit/WORKFLOW_AUDIT_JOURNAL.md

 **Description**:
 During the audit of the WF5-Sitemap Curation workflow, a critical gap was discovered: there is no implementation for background processing of SitemapFile records that have been queued for URL extraction.
 The UI allows marking files for processing, but there is no scheduler job to pick up these queued files.

-**Impact**:

-- SitemapFile records marked for URL extraction remain in a queued state indefinitely
-- No URLs are extracted from sitemap files, breaking the data pipeline
-- The feature appears to be available in the UI but doesn't function

 **Investigation**:
 Reviewed sitemap_scheduler.py and found it handles domain extraction but not sitemap processing.
 The deep_scrape_curation_status field in SitemapFile model is properly implemented, but there is no corresponding consumer for the "Queued" status.